google/fuzzbench/docs/faq.md

 ## I'd like to get my fuzzer evaluated on the free FuzzBench service, but I don't want the results to be public yet.

 Please reach out to us at fuzzbench@google.com.
-If we agree to benchmark your fuzzer, please send us a patch file for fuzzbench and please test your patch using `make build-$FUZZER-all`.
+If we agree to benchmark your fuzzer, please send us a patch file that applies cleanly with `git apply
+<patch_file>` to FuzzBench and please test your patch using `make
+build-$FUZZER-all`.

 ## I'm working on a new tool, but I'm not ready to make my code public yet.
 Can I use the FuzzBench service?

-Yes, please reach out to us at fuzzbench@google.com.
-If we agree to benchmark your tool, please send us a patch file for fuzzbench and please test your patch using `make build-$TOOL-all`.
+Please reach out to us at fuzzbench@google.com.
+If we agree to benchmark your fuzzer, please send us a patch file that applies cleanly with `git apply
+<patch_file>` to FuzzBench and please test your patch using `make
+build-$FUZZER-all`.

 ## How can you prevent researchers from optimizing their tools only for these benchmarks?